davro/workspace/ide/plugins/VideoEditorPlugin/HANDOVER.md

 ---

 ### `SubtitleStyle.py`
-Shared dataclass — single source of truth for subtitle appearance used by both live overlay and FFmpeg export.
+Shared dataclass — single source of truth for subtitle appearance used by both the live preview scene (`PreviewWidget`) and FFmpeg export (`SubtitleBurnWorker`).

 ```python
 @dataclass